 The Draper Center for Community Partnerships works with Pomona College faculty to provide community engagement opportunities throughout Southern California.
 Whether as part of a Community Participation (CP) course integrating community work as part of the learning process, a community-based research project, or an extracurricular activity, the Draper Center is available to help Pomona College faculty every step of the way.

-Tomás Summers Sandoval (History and Chicano/Latino Studies) serves as the 2011-12 Faculty Coordinator for the Draper Center.
-In that capacity, he supports the creation and execution of Community Partnership courses.
-He coordinates an annual series of workshops to promote and guide the development of Community Partnership curricula, as well as the process for assigning classes the CP designation.
-Professor Summers Sandoval also meets with partnering faculty and organizations, compiles and offers suggested readings and other resources to instructors, and provides support in negotiating the logistical demands of CP curricula.
+April J. Mayes (History) serves as the Faculty Coordinator for the Draper Center.
+In that capacity, she supports the creation and execution of Community Partnership courses.
+She coordinates an annual series of workshops to promote and guide the development of Community Partnership curricula, as well as the process for assigning classes the CP designation.
+Professor Mayes also meets with partnering faculty and organizations, compiles and offers suggested readings and other resources to instructors, and provides support in negotiating the logistical demands of CP curricula.

-For more information or to request advice feel free to email him.
+For more information or to request advice feel free to email her.